uptudev/x64/README.md

 ## Intel Syntax vs. AT&T Syntax

-Since I develop on Linux and prefer the `source, dest` order, I use the AT&T syntax of x86_64, as using the (in my opinion) counterintuitive `dest, source` ordering just seems like a fatal caveat in an otherwise fine Assembly dialect.
+Since I develop on Linux and prefer the `source, dest` order, I use the AT&T syntax of x86_64, as using Intel's (in my opinion) counterintuitive `dest, source` ordering just seems like a fatal caveat in an otherwise fine Assembly dialect.